 Who may apply?

 Eligible applicants include municipalities (counties, cities, towns or villages) and not-for-profit corporations with a 501(c)(3) designation.
-Projects eligible for state assistance must be located within the Hudson River Estuary geographic boundaries, as identified on pages 1 and 5 in the application (see link below to application).
+Projects eligible for state assistance must be located within the Estuary Watershed Boundaries (PDF, 1.6 MB).
+To find out if your project is located within these boundaries, please type the location of the project into this Hudson River Estuary Grant Program boundaries Google Earth map.

 Questions and Answers